clegginabox/airlock-php/README.md

 British-style queuing for your code and infrastructure.
 First come, first served.
 As it should be.

+(Not to be confused with a message queue.
+Airlock doesn’t process messages — it just decides who’s coming in and who’s staying outside in the rain.)

 > [!CAUTION]
 > **Very Early Work in Progress** - This library is under active development and not yet production-ready.
 APIs will change, some implementations are stubs and test coverage is incomplete.
 Use at your own risk, contributions welcome.